 9. Scott Baio - Chachi Arcola

 After his Chachi days, Baio continued to have a successful TV career.
 Was there any show he wasn't on?
-Full House, Touched by an Angel, the list goes on.
+Full House, Touched by an Angel, the list goes on and on.
 He even had an arc on Arrested Development alongside Henry Winkler.